Delta Force (series)

 Delta Force is a series of first-person shooter video games by NovaLogic created in 1998.
 They are often included in the sub-genre labeled "tactical shooters".
 NovaLogic was the primary developer and license holder of the franchise until the acquisition of its assets by THQ Nordic on October 31, 2016.
+Starting with Delta Force: Xtreme 2, the series has gone under a dormant state for 16 years, until a reboot; Delta Force released in 2025.
+Early installments received critical praise and commercial success, helping popularize the tactical shooter genre alongside contemporary series like Tom Clancy's Rainbow Six.
+The franchise was particularly noted for pioneering large-scale outdoor combat and introducing long-range tactical realism to the genre.